Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

 1. **usr.bin.ffmpegthumbnailer**
    * `complain mode` ----  `started`

+**Note on profiles marked `completed`: On the basis that: *If they didn't need it before, they don't need it now*, I am still adding `deny` actions to these profiles.

 #### Whats next?
 I have a list, (which is constanly under review,) of things which need confinement
 1. Not yet started, but certainly AppArmor: